-If anyone is keeping track, placing Homeland episode 5.04, Why Is This Night Different?, on Passover means it’s the spring—if we are to believe it’s the near future, it’s April 22 or 23, 2016.
+If anyone is keeping track of electric gates perth, placing Homeland episode 5.04, Why Is This Night Different?, on Passover means it’s the spring—if we are to believe it’s the near future, it’s April 22 or 23, 2016.
 I’ve been to over fifty Passover Seders in my life.
 Passover is the story of the Jews escaping slavery and fleeing to freedom.
 Messages of the night are about freedom, for the Jews and for all people, and about a homeland, a place of safety.
 The message in the Israeli ambassador’s home (his name is Üter, according to the credits), about overthrowing your oppressors and being willing to fight, are not the messages of Passover, and are meant instead to reveal his character.

 He is willing to fight for his country, and he has no concern if Arabs are killed.
 Does that mean he is responsible for the spectacular explosion in the sky that Why Is This Night Different? ended with?
 (Well, that was different from other nights, for sure.)
 Or is Station Chief Eowyn, who seemed completely unperturbed by the development?
 Or perhaps they were working together.
 Or I could just be wrong.